CogComp/cogcomp-nlp/ner/README.md

 ## Quickstart

+This assumes you have downloaded the package from the [Cogcomp download page.](http://cogcomp.cs.illinois.edu/page/software_view/NETagger).
+If instead, you have cloned the github repo, then see the [Compilation section](#how-to-compile-the-software).

 ### FROM THE COMMAND LINE

 Assuming you have plain text files you want to process in directory `input/`, you can generate the annotated versions